Orbital magnetization in Sierpinski fractals: Discussion

-The more significant fractal-induced gaps and corresponding plateaus in orbital magnetization for both ZZ ST and AC ST are highlighted in blue shaded rectangles in Figure~\ref{FIG2+FIG4} (b) and Fig.~\ref{FIG5} (c), respectively.
-Interestingly, for ST AC G(6), a large fractal gap overlaps with much of the 2D Haldane bulk gap, producing a wide plateau in the graph of orbital magnetization versus chemical potential.
+The more significant fractal-induced gaps and corresponding plateaus in orbital magnetization for both ZZ ST and AC ST are highlighted in blue shaded rectangles in Fig.~\ref{FIG2+FIG4} (b) and (c), respectively.
+Interestingly, for ST AC G(4), a large fractal gap overlaps with much of the 2D Haldane bulk gap, producing a wide plateau in the graph of orbital magnetization versus chemical potential.
 For both types of ST, the results obtained using the primary definition of orbital magnetization (Eq.~\ref{Mdef}), denoted by a continuous line, and those obtained from the local markers formulation (Eq. \ref{orbitalMarker} and \ref{Mmarker}), denoted by circles, coincide.
-The local markers approach provides a transparent picture of the emergence of plateaus in orbital magnetization produced by fractal gaps.
-When the chemical potential $\mu$ passes through an energy range with no electronic states (fractal gap), the ground-state projector $\mathcal{P}$ remains invariant, and, since the whole-sample average of $\mathfrak{C}({\bf r})$ in a system with OBC [$\int_{A}d{\bf r}\mathfrak{C}({\bf r})$] is enforced to vanish \cite{Bianco2011, Wang2022}, no change in orbital magnetization occurs.
-The analysis of the local Chern marker in distinct fractal-induced gaps for ST ZZ is presented in the supplementary material.
+The features of orbital magnetization in fractal systems cannot be understood from the usual {\bf k}-space formulation, instead requiring a purely real-space perspective \cite{Wang2022}.
+In particular, an elegant interpretation of the orbital-magnetization plateaus in ST fractals can be obtained from the local-marker formulation presented in Eqs. (\ref{orbitalMarker}–\ref{Mmarker}).
+When the chemical potential $\mu$ passes through an energy range with no electronic states (fractal induced gaps marked in blue on real-space electronic spectra), the ground-state projector $\mathcal{P}$ and its complement $\mathcal{Q}$ remains invariant.
+Consequently, $m_{\rm LC}({\bf r})=\frac{e}{\hbar c}\text{Im}\langle{\bf r}\big|\mathcal{P} x \mathcal{Q} \mathcal{H} \mathcal{Q} y \mathcal{P} \big|{\bf r}\rangle$, $m_{\rm IC}({\bf r})=-\frac{e}{\hbar c}\text{Im}\langle{\bf r}\big|\mathcal{Q} x \mathcal{P} \mathcal{H} \mathcal{P} y \mathcal{Q} \big|{\bf r}\rangle$, and their corresponding sample average, $M_{\rm IC}=A^{-1}\int_{A}m_{\rm IC}({\bf r})d{\bf r}$ and $M_{\rm LC}=A^{-1}\int_{A}m_{\rm LC}({\bf r})d{\bf r}$, remain unchanged by $\mu$ within this energy range.
+The only term in Eq. (\ref{orbitalMarker}) that has an explicit dependence on $\mu$ is the term $m_{\rm BC}({\bf r})=\mu \frac{e}{2 \pi \hbar c}\mathfrak{C}(\bf r)$.
+Although it is locally modified by the chemical potential, the average over the entire sample must vanish, $M_{\rm BC}=A^{-1}\int_{A}m_{\rm BC}({\bf r})d{\bf r}=0$.
+This follows from the fact that the average of quantity $\mathfrak{C}({\bf r})$ vanishes when integrated over the whole system $A^{-1}\int_{A}\mathfrak{C}({\bf r})d{\bf r}=0$ [see the analysis in Appendix A], a well-known property of the Chern marker introduced by Bianco and Resta \cite{Bianco2011, Wang2022}.
+In Fig.~\ref{nova7} (a), we present the partial contribution of each term in Eq. (\ref{orbitalMarker}) to the total orbital magnetization [Eq. (\ref{Mmarker})] for the illustrative case of AC ST G(4) fractal systems.
+As explained above, the $M_{\rm BC}$ contribution vanishes at any $\mu$.
+In the Sierpinski triangles, the $M_{\rm LC}$ and $M_{\rm IC}$ terms display plateaus that reflect the total orbital-magnetization plateaus reported in previous results.
+The same idea holds for the magnetization plateau in the other ST fractals.